Aliases for ABCE1 Gene

 GeneCards Summary for ABCE1 Gene

 ABCE1 (ATP-Binding Cassette, Sub-Family E (OABP), Member 1) is a Protein Coding gene.
 Diseases associated with ABCE1 include hiv-1.
-GO annotations related to this gene include electron carrier activity and iron-sulfur cluster binding.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
+GO annotations related to this gene include ATPase activity and ribonuclease inhibitor activity.

 UniProtKB/Swiss-Prot for ABCE1 Gene